First please see our regulations page as all rules apply!

-Horses must compete and finish in any 3 of the 9 RUS 2017 Series Fair legs to be eligible for the Fair Series Final.
+Horses must compete in any 3 of the 9 RUS 2017 Series Fair legs to be eligible for the Fair Series Final.

 Entries for the final race are to be selected based on points earned for finishes in the series qualifying races.
 Points earned are accrued by horse, regardless of rider in each race.
 In the event of a scratch, the horse with the next highest points will be entered into the final.
 In the event of a tie, charted race lines will be reviewed and the RUS NY Management Committee will select the horse to be entered based on past performance history.
 (You must enter to be eligible at all so even if you are not high on the pt list enter because you may get in if horses do not get entered)

 1st- 50 points; 2nd- 25 points; 3rd-12 points; 4th- 8 points; 5th- 5 points

 ** 1 pt will be given to those that compete and finish in a field of more than 5

 5 or more starters 50, 25, 12, 8, 5 percent

 Starters must finish the race in order to qualify for purse money and points.